|Mary Island, AK|

 After the wooden lighthouse had been in service for just over thirty years, the Coast Guard decided that a sturdier structure was required.
 A new lighthouse was thus constructed on the point between 1936 and 1938 at a cost of $54,792.
 Built of reinforced concrete in an art deco style, the new tower was square and displayed the light at a height of 76 feet above the water.
 The base of the tower connected to a flat-roofed building, which housed air compressors and electric generators on its main floor, and fuel, supplies and a heating plant in its basement.

-J. M. Bruce served at Mary Island in 1964 and provided the historic photographs included on this page.
+J. M. Bruce served at Mary Island in 1964 along with J. D. Kimmick and provided many of the historic photographs included on this page.
 By the time Bruce arrive at the station, families were no longer stationed at the lighthouse.
 The most southern of the two dwellings was used to house the four-man crew (and their two dogs, Smokey and Tiger), while the other dwelling sat vacant until the summer of 1964 when it was sold to a logger, who moved it onto a float and towed it away.

 The crew had enough free time to try out some interesting chemistry experiments according to Bruce.
 “One time our guys (I didn't drink, so I wasn't in on it) had a big jar, I think it was a water bottle from a water cooler, filled up with something they were fermenting down in the basement, and it pretty well stunk up the whole house.
 Then we got a radio message that a boat was coming down from Base Ketchikan due in about 20 - 30 minutes, with an officer on board coming to see us for some reason.
 It was really funny seeing the panic in our officer in charge as he had to get the home brew out of the house, back into the woods, and then try to air out the house.
 He did his best to get the visiting officer to go to the tower, rather than to the house.”